Catalog Description

 Writing, Problem Solving or Performance

 1. Create an interactive prototype in a graphics program showcasing two states of an interactive element: the default/off state and the activated state.
-2. Participate in a group critique of student works by giving feedback using correct industry terminology and focusing on the impact of the final works in relationship to interactivity and animation principles for the web.
+2. Participate in a group critique of student works by giving feedback using correct industry terminology and focusing on the impact of the final works in relationship to interactivity and usability principles for the web and digital products.

 Other (Term projects, research papers, portfolios, etc.)

-1. Design and develop a website using the principles of Interaction Design.
-Include the following: a form; CSS animation of an HTML element; an image slideshow; a custom JavaScript using an event handler; and navigation with visual feedback.
+Design and develop a website that demonstrates the principles of interaction design and usability design.
+Include the following: an interactive form; a CSS animation of an HTML element; an image slideshow with user controls; a custom JavaScript interaction using an event handler; and navigation that incorporates accessible and visual feedback.
 Evaluation of the project will be based on meeting the minimum requirements as outlined above.
 In addition, attention to design concerns will be evaluated.
 Error free websites that function properly online are expected.

 Required Materials